sebnitu/vrembem/docs/_packages/modal.md

 ### `drawer.destroy()`

 Destroys and cleans up the modal instantiation.
+During cleanup, the following processes are run:

+- Clears the stored `modal.memory` object.
+- Removes the `click` event listener from the document.
+- Removes the `keyup` event listener from the document.

 ```js
 const modal = new Modal();